-The Deputy Business Manager works in close collaboration with the Business Manager and Headteacher through whom he or she is responsible to the Governing Board and will report directly to the Governing Board in the absence of the Finance and Resources Group.
+The Deputy Business Manager works in close collaboration with the Business Manager and Headteacher through whom he or she is responsible to the Board of Trustees and will report directly to the Board of Trustees in the absence of the Finance and Resources Group.
 The main responsibilities of the Deputy Business Manager are:

-- the day to day management of financial issues including the establishment and operation of a suitable accounting system; - the management of the school financial position at a strategic and operational level within the framework for financial control determined by the Governing Board; - the maintenance of effective systems of internal control; - ensuring that the annual accounts are properly presented and adequately supported by the underlying books and records of the school; - the preparation of monthly management accounts; - authorising orders as per the scheme of delegation in conjunction with budget holders :
+- The day to day management of financial issues including the establishment and operation of a suitable accounting system; - The management of the school financial position at a strategic and operational level within the framework for financial control determined by the Board of Trustees; - The maintenance of effective systems of internal control; - Ensuring that the annual accounts are properly presented and adequately supported by the underlying books and records of the school; - The preparation of monthly management accounts; - Authorising orders as per the scheme of delegation in conjunction with budget holders.